Space conditions

 - Is In Building — match every space in a particular building.

-All three behave like the standard If condition: one input, two outputs (true and false).
+All behave like the standard If condition: one input, two outputs (true and false).
 Wire your action to the true port; leave false unconnected (or send it to a different action) depending on what you want for non-matching events.

 Is Same Space